go-bindata/go-bindata/README.md

 	$ go-bindata dir1/... /path/to/dir2/... dir3

-The following paragraphs detail some of the command line options which can supplied to `go-bindata`.
+The following paragraphs detail some of the command line options which can be supplied to `go-bindata`.
 Refer to the `testdata/out` directory for various output examples from the assets in `testdata/in`.
 Each example uses different command line options.